nickh/octo-enigma/README.md

 Testing commit references.

 Who can make sense of this enigma?!?
+Only Alan Cumberbatch.